kitstokes/digi-proc/content/0-overview.md

 Scanning items at a high resolution allows us to use them in different ways without manipulating the items themselves.
 For this reason, we aim for a minimum **600 dpi** image when scanning.
 This size specification provides a scalable file that we can then use for large or small reprints while maintaining the original details of the item.

-# File Naming
+## File Naming

 Every scanned item needs a file name.
 A standardized file naming system helps us know exactly where an item belongs.
 Name scanned files using the following standardized naming rules:

 **collectionabbreviation_box#_envelope/folder#-item#subitem**

-        Notes:
-        1. Collection abbreviation refers to an abbreviated version of either Manuscript Group (mg) or Photograph Group (pg).
+- Collection abbreviation refers to an abbreviated version of either Manuscript Group (mg) or Photograph Group (pg).
-         2. All information needed to name items should be found on the item and the folder, envelope, or box that it comes in.
+- All information needed to name items should be found on the item and the folder, envelope, or box that it comes in.
-         3. When in doubt about how to name an item, talk to CDIL staff.
+- When in doubt about how to name an item, talk to CDIL staff.

 **File name examples**: